Last Updated: October 5, 2024

 Early Life

-Muggsy Bogues was born Tyronne Curtis Bogues in Baltimore, Maryland on January 9, 1965.
-He was the youngest of 4 children.
-He grew up in the Lafayette Court housing projects, where he experienced a less-than-stellar childhood.
+Muggsy Bogues was born Tyronne Curtis Bogues on January 9, 1965, in Baltimore, Maryland.
+He is the youngest of four children.
+Muggsy grew up in the Lafayette Court housing projects, where he experienced a less-than-stellar childhood.
 At age 5, he was hospitalized after being struck by stray buckshot on the street.
-At 12, his father had committed armed robbery and was sentenced to twenty years in prison.
+When he was 12, his father committed armed robbery and was sentenced to twenty years in prison.
 His brother, Chuckie, had also begun using hard drugs around this time.

 In Baltimore, he played basketball for the Dunbar Poets at Dunbar High School.
 During Bogues' junior year, their team finished the season at 29-0, and then 31-0 in his senior season.
 The Dunbar Poets were ranked number 1 in the nation by "USA Today."